GaiaMod-Main/GaiaMod-Desktop-New/README.md

 # Electron Baised ArkIDE Desktop app

+# Features
+- Discord RPC Intigration
+- Settings menu to check for updates and to enable said discord RPC
+- Completly offline editor
+- High preformance becuase it runs directly on your computer via Electron
+- And its easy to edit this for your own ArkIDE Fork as it was built from the ground up in easy to use coding languages!

 ## Linux Instructions:
 - Download the appimage from the latest release
 - Run the appimage